 Google Search Console’s “Links Report” is a handy tool to see what other external websites are linking to yours.
 It also breaks down which pages get linked to most often and which pages have the most backlinks.

 One simple pro-tip that we use this report for is to distribute authority throughout a site.
-Often, the bulk of the links on a site point at a small % of the overall pages, and if they do not link to other pages on your site – that authority becomes bottlenecked on one page.
-But you can distribute the authority by internal linking to other related posts/pages on your site, and this will pass that authority on and spread it across your site.
+Often, the bulk of the links on a site point at a fraction of the overall pages, and if they do not link to other pages on your site – that authority becomes bottlenecked on one page.

 Think of it like a garden.
 The water from the spigot flows freely from the spigot to your garden, but if there’s no way to spread out the water, the water pools up in one spot.
 Internal links and external links work in a similar fashion:

 - External links would be the water coming from your property.

 - The plants in that garden would be the individual pages/posts on your website.

 - While internal links are the irrigation system throughout the garden.

 Thankfully the process of preventing this is straightforward, and the sooner you start the easier it’ll be.
 In order to prevent those external links from pooling up in a handful of spots, we want to aim for 3 internal links to each page/post.
 I would also promote ensuring you have at least 3 internal links FROM each post.